elghaf/boot_add/README.md

 # boot_add
-# creation of boot that can hlep the client add some more information in the cloud
+## creation of boot that can hlep the client add some more information in the cloud

+add all the information